niveussolutions/express-reqid/README.md

 The request ID is composed of two parts.
 Prefix and UUIDV4.
 * id-prefix
     * String or a function that returns a string
+* prefix seperator (string character to separate the prefix and unique part)
 * unique part (generated)

 > ⚠️ The prefix is mandatory field, and if not provided, the middleware will throw error at runtime.